 For we have spent enough of our past lifetime

-This phrase literally reads in the Greek: “For enough, the having passed by of time, the will of the Gentiles to work out.”
+This phrase literally reads in Greek: “For enough!, the having passed by of time, the will of the Gentiles to work out.”
 The “having passed by of time” means to go out of existence.
 Our life before Christ ceased to exist when we embraced Jesus as our Savior.

-“For we ourselves were also once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful and hating one another” (Titus 3:3).
+Tit 3:3, “For we ourselves were also once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful and hating one another.”

-“Lifetime’ is time as a series of events.
+“Lifetime” is time as a series of events.
 We get our English word “chronology” from this word.
 This is the time when we ran with the fast crowd.
-Peter lists that fast crowd’s life style by six examples later in this verse.
+Peter lists the fast crowd’s lifestyle by six examples later in this verse.
 Some people get into this fast crowd in an instant.
-(Maybe that is why they call it the “fast” crowd!)
-Before coming to Christ we simply put in time on Earth.
-We went through the motions of life without any true purpose or meaning.
+Maybe that is why they call it the “fast” crowd!
+Before coming to Christ, we simply put in time on this earth.
+We went through the motions of life without any real purpose or meaning.

 “Enough” means sufficient, adequate.
-Peter greatly emphasizes this word in the Greek by being placed first in the sentence.
+Peter greatly emphasizes this word in Greek by being placed first in the sentence.
 Living that life in the past is emphatically sufficient!
-“Enough” pertains to what is sufficient for some purpose and resulting in satisfaction.
+“Enough” pertains to what is sufficient for some purpose and accordingly resulting in satisfaction?
 We came to a place when we said, “Enough is enough already!
 I have had it with that kind of life.
 It does not satisfy.”

 Knowing Jesus personally gives ultimate satisfaction.